 Some Things Happen for a Reason While Others Don’t

 Sometimes, things happen for a reason.
-Because you’ve strived for them, because you’ve given your whole life for that long-awaited achievement and fate has finally smiled upon you by allowing you to reach that dream.
+Because you’ve worked for them; because you’ve given your whole life for that long-awaited achievement and fate has finally smiled upon you by allowing you to reach that dream.

 On the other side of that coin, there are all the other things that don’t come to pass because it’s not the right time, the situation wasn’t ripe, or because luck —perhaps bad luck— kept you from getting what you wanted.

 It’s curious how life always maintains this strange balance in which sometimes everything goes as planned and other times it seems to be the exact opposite.

 You hope for so much on a daily basis that you may sometimes feel like nothing is moving forward.
-You get the feeling that nothing is coming your way, and that fate has forgotten you.
+You get the feeling that nothing is coming your way and that fate has forgotten you.
 It’s time to see things from another perspective.

 We invite you to reflect on this.

-No doubt you’ve been in this situation: a coworker, a neighbor, or a friend makes a comment to you about how lucky you are in life and how well things are going for you.
+No doubt you’ve been in this situation: a coworker, neighbor, or friend makes a comment about how lucky you are in life and how well things are going for you.

 You simply respond that instead of being “luck,” it’s actually your “daily efforts and will.”
-Because not everything happens without you knowing why, and the majority of the time it’s you who makes things happen thanks to your own dedication.
+Not everything happens without you knowing why.
+As a matter of fact, the majority of the time it’s you who makes things happen with your own dedication.

 Bad luck and good luck